 Fortunately, replacing a washing machine belt is not that complicated once you know how to access the area where the belt is located.
-While the disassembly procedure will differ depending on the washer model, here are some general steps you can follow if you need to replace a belt on a top-load washer or a front-load washer:
+While the disassembly procedure will differ depending on the washer model, here are some general steps you can follow if you need to replace a broken belt on a top-load washer or a front-load washer:

-Top-load washer belt replacement
+Top-load washing machine belt replacement

 - Before you begin any disassembly, unplug the washer’s power cord.